-- Many stones are asymptomatic and discovered during investigations for other conditions.
+- Many urinary tract stones are asymptomatic and discovered during investigations for other conditions.

 - The classical features of renal colic are sudden severe pain.
 It is usually caused by stones in the kidney, renal pelvis or ureter, causing dilatation, stretching and spasm of the ureter.
 In most cases no cause is found:

 - Pain starts in the loin about the level of the costovertebral angle (but sometimes lower) and moves to the groin, with tenderness of the loin or renal angle, sometimes with haematuria.